evestera/rust-wasm-workshop/README.md

 As a start, I think our WebAssembly code should be slightly better than our normal Rust code.
 Exactly 1 better in fact.

-Edit the add function in `mycrate_wasm` so that adds 1 to the result.
+Edit the add function in `mycrate_wasm` so that it adds 1 to the result.
 Make sure the number in the console is now 1 bigger.

 ## Hello Bob!